zhengziqiang/learngit/readme.txt

-git is a version control system git is free software
-Git is a distributed version control system.
+Git is a distributed version control system
-Git is free software.
+Git is free software